 That said, unless you have a way of monitoring and maintaining your compliance within these baselines, it’s not only VERY difficult to stay compliant (let alone secure), it makes validation of your compliance an annual nightmare of gathering screenshots, log samples, and so on.
-I estimated that that validation of controls can take up to 25% of the entire annual assessment cycle.
+I estimated that validation of controls can take up to 50% of the entire annual assessment cycle.

-This is a tremendous loss of resource time, and does nothing for your ROI, so why DOES the PCI DSS only require an annual point-in-time validation, and not validation of continuous compliance?
+This is a tremendous loss of resource time, and does nothing for your ROI.
+So why DOES the PCI DSS only require an annual point-in-time validation and not validation of continuous compliance?
 Yes, you are accountable to stay compliant at all times, but you only have to validate it once a year, and – if you’ve earned it – on only a sample of your systems.

-Instead, what I propose, is that you should automate (as much as possible) the collection of that validation data, and compare it to not only the PCI DSS requirement minimums, but to ALL of your compliance / regulation / internal policy standards.
+Instead, what I propose, is that you should automate (as much as possible) the collection of that validation data, and compare it to not only the PCI DSS requirement minimums, but to ALL of your compliance / regulation / internal policies / standards.
 And not yearly, but hourly, daily, weekly, whatever makes sense.
 Wouldn’t you rather show your assessor a green checkmark for ALL of your systems than a dozen screenshots for a mere sample?

 Best of all, you are now doing security as it was meant to be done; Enterprise wide, and Business As Usual.

 Any operating system experts out there want to help me put this together?

 [If you liked this article, please share!
 Want more like it, subscribe!]